Dreaming of electric sheep?

 Fortunately for me (and for you, as it will help keep the answer brief), the European Court has just made a ruling clarifying when VAT is chargeable on prepaid phone cards.
 The dispute was between mobile phone network Lebara and HMRC.
 The European Court decided that VAT should be paid when, and in the place where, phone cards are sold by telecoms operators to their distributors, and so on down the distribution chain, but it should not be levied again when (and where) the consumer uses them to make calls.
 HMRC had argued that Lebara should pay two lots of VAT – once on the sale of the card to the distributor and again when the card was used to make calls.

-This means that the VAT rate applicable to calls made using a phone card is the rate of the country in which the distributor from whom you bought the phone card is based.
-If you use your mobile service to make the call the supply will be made by your network provider in the country where they are based and hence subject to that country’s rate of VAT.
+This means that the VAT rate applicable to calls made using a phone card is the rate of the Member State in which the distributor from whom you bought the phone card is based.
+If you use your mobile service to make the call the supply will be made by your network provider in the Member State where they are based and hence subject to that country’s rate of VAT.
 Needless to say, the rules are different if the telecoms operator is based outside the EU.